Child Support Basics

 Where the parents live in different states, the state looking to get the child support money has 20 days after finding the other parent to send that parent's state a request for assistance and the information they have on that parent.
 The other state has 10 days to send the request to the right county or back to the first state if the parent is not there.
 The state looking to get child support must send any new information it finds within 10 days of finding it.

 Every child support order must have an income withholding order, unless the parties agree not to use automatic income withholding, the Judge or Magistrate agrees and the custodial parent does not get public assistance.
 Automatic income withholding means that the child support amount will be taken out of a parent's paycheck.
 The county will let the employer know that they are supposed to start keeping the child support amount out of the paycheck, and send it to the county.
 Then the county must send it on to you within 2 business days.
-If you have an old child support order that has not been recently changed, the income withholding order may not be a part of your child support order, but you can ask the county to start withholding.
+If you have an old child support order that has not been recently changed, the income withholding order may not be a part of your child support order.
+If it isn’t part of your order, you can ask for it the next time you are in court to change (modify) your order.

-The other parent promises to pay the child support to me on time every month.
-So do they have to take the child support amount out of the other parent's paycheck?
+We’ve agreed to pay the child support directly and on time every month.
+So do they have to take the child support amount out of the other parent's paycheck? +

 If the county is not providing services a court will only allow direct payments if